-Can genocide be prevente At the Stockholm International Forum in January 2004, observing the 50th anniversary of the adoption of the Genocide Convention, UN BY AGHA SHAHI BY AGHA SHAHI A S
+AT the Stockholm International Forum in January 2004, observing the 50th anniversary of the adoption of the Genocide Convention, UN Secretary-General Kofi Annan declared that there can be no more important issue and no more binding obligation than the prevention of genocide.
+When asked "if confronted with another Rwanda or a new Serebrenica, would the world respond effectively and in good time?" he replied "the day has not vet come."

-Secretary General Kofi Annan declared that there can be no more important issue and no mere binding obligation than the prevention of genocide.
-When asked "if confronted with another Rwanda and a new Serebrenica, would the world respond effectively and in good time", he replied "the day has not yet come."
-According to Professor Gregory Stanton the President of Genocide Watch Coordinators, at least 55 genocides and politicides have taken place since the founding of the UN in which about 75 millions have died, most of them murdered by their own governments - more than the deaths in all the wars combined.
+According to Professor Gregory Stanton, the President of Genocide Watch Coordinators, at least 55 genocides and politicides have taken place since the founding of the United Nations in 1945 in which about 75 millions have died, most of them murdered by their own governments more than the deaths in all the wars combined.

-In Rwanda in 1994, 800,000 men, women and children of the Tutsi minority and moderate Hutus were slaughtered in just 100 days.
-In the following year in Bosnia, some 8,000 Muslim men and boys were segregated by Serbs, taken out of Serebrenica and massacred.
-The UN had the capacity to prevent both genocides but lacked the will to do so.
+In Rwanda in 1994, about 800,000 men, women and children of the Tutsi minority and moderate Hutus were slaughtered in just a hundred days.
+In the following year in Bosnia, some eight thousand Muslim men and boys were segregated by Serbs, taken out of Serebrenica and massacred.
+The United Nations had the capacity to prevent both genocides but lacked the will to do so.

-In his statement in the thematic debate on the Prevention of Genocide held by the Committee on the Elimination of Racial Discrimination (CERD) at its 66th session last March, the SG's Special Adviser on Prevention of Genocide warned that indicators of early warning of massive violations of human rights such as refugee outflows and hate speech directed at vulnerable populations, identify five countries most at risk and ten with a potential risk of massive violence based on national, ethnic, racial or religious grounds.
+In his statement in the thematic debate on the prevention of genocide held by the Committee on the Elimination of Racial Discrimination (CERD) at its 66th session last March, the SG's special adviser on prevention of genocide warned that indicators of early warning of massive violations of human rights such as refugee outflows and hate speech directed at vulnerable populations, identify five countries most at risk and ten with a potential risk of massive violence based on national, ethnic, racial or religious grounds.
 But he did not name them.
-The Special Adviser's mandate calls for him to act independently to give early warning with his recommendations through the Secretary General to the UNSC for early action to prevent potential situations that could result in genocide.
-However, the Special Adviser interprets his mandate as not authorising him to identify which violations such as war crimes and crimes against humanity would be tantamount to genocide.
-The thematic debate was called for by me as a member of CERD at its preceding session last August.
-This Committee consists of 18 members elected by 169 States, parties to the International Convention on Elimination of All Forms of Racial Discrimination (ICERD).
-It monitors the implementation of the Convention - whether they are complying with their obligation to ensure that their citizens enjoy civil and political rights and economic, social and cultural rights without any discrimination, on grounds of their race, colour, ethnicity, descent or national origin.